sai3097ganesh/Fractals/README.md

 What's fascinating to me is the fact that simply by repeatedly transforming a point, based on a probabiltiy, can describe shapes that are considerably complex.

 You hear people saying that nature is mysterious.
 Sometimes, behind those mysteries there is an elegance.
-An elegance that cannot put described using words but can only be felt.
+An elegance that cannot be described using words but can only be felt.

 The gift that of doing such simulations is the pleasure of understanding a facet of how nature works.
 A curiosity to extend the effort to try and generate other artifacts of nature almost irresistably ensues.